Sudden Passion and Murder in Texas

 The Texas Penal Code 19.02(a)(2) defines sudden passion as “passion directly caused by and arising out of provocation by the individual killed or another acting with the person killed which passion arises at the time of the offense and is not solely the result of former provocation”.
 Further, Texas Penal Code 19.02(d) explains that the actions that caused the murder must have arisen while the defendant was under the immediate influence of sudden passion arising from an adequate cause.
 Texas Penal Code 19.02(a)(1) describes an adequate cause of sudden passion as a degree of emotion, such as terror, anger, rage, or resentment; that would be sufficient to render the mind incapable of cool reflection.
 This cause, however, cannot come from the defendant’s own making and is assessed in a person of ordinary temper.
 Finally, there must be a causal connection between the provocation, passion, and the murder.

-Review by a Client after an Acquittal after a Trial by Jury
+Review by a Client after an Acquittal in a Murder Trial

 By: A. Jones